-M11 students must choose 4 technical electives: a minimum of one (1) technical elective must be taken from List I; and the remaining from List II, subject to the requirement that the elective selection satisfies the following two criteria:
+M11 students must choose 4 technical electives in addition to third year technical elective: a minimum of two (2) technical electives must be taken from List I; and the remaining from List II, subject to the requirement that the elective selection satisfies the following two criteria:

-1. the selection exceeds the minimum of 40 Accreditation Units (AUs) in Engineering Design (ED) and

-2. the selection exceeds the minimum of 120 AUs in Engineering Design + Engineering Science (ES+ED).
+- 1. the selection exceeds the minimum of 40 Accreditation Units (AUs) in Engineering Design (ED) and - 2. the selection exceeds the minimum of 120 AUs in Engineering Design + Engineering Science (ES+ED).